 Once they were all passed out, I had the kids move their projects from their desk to their chairs and I would announce the project I wanted them to find and wrote the title on the board.
 We went through each month and put the projects in order for the year.
 By the end of our project, the kids were amazed to discover we did 35 (yes 35) writing projects this year!

-This is a sample of a portfolio AFTER I helped organize and
+This is a sample of a portfolio AFTER I helped organize and fold some of the larger projects down to fit inside the binder. |

 Once they were organized, I helped fold down some of their larger writing projects, place inside a plastic grocery bag and voila we were done!